 Employer and employee contributions to the communities we serve to promote a greater understanding and respect for the diversity.

 All employees of Cherat Cement Company Limited have a responsibility to treat others with dignity and respect at all times.
 All employees are expected to exhibit conduct that reflects inclusion during work, at work functions on or off the work site, and at all other company-sponsored and participative events.
 Any employee found to have exhibited any inappropriate

 conduct or behavior against others may be subject to disciplinary action.

-The Board of Directors (the “Board”) of Cherat Cement Company Limited (the “Company”) has adopted this Policy upon the implementation of Section 208 of the Companies Act 2017 read with Regulation No. 15 of the Code of Corporate Governance and the Companies (Related Party Transactions and Maintenance of Related Records) Regulations, 2018 issued by the Securities and Exchange Commission of Pakistan.
+The Board of Directors (the “Board”) of Cherat Cement Company Limited (the “Company”) has adopted this Policy pursuant to the provisions of Section 208 of the Companies Act 2017 read with Regulation No. 15 of the Listed Companies (Code of Corporate Governance) Regulations, 2017 and the Companies (Related Party Transactions and Maintenance of Related Records) Regulations, 2018 issued by the Securities and Exchange Commission of Pakistan.